ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

         }
       }

-      // visit each child node
-      return ts.visitEachChild(node, visit, context);
+      // visit each child in this node (look at the visitor node parameter) return ts.visitEachChild(node, visit, context);
     };